Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 $HOME/docker/containers/spt-fika-modded/fika/restart_fika.sh
 ```

-See the commands.txt file for a full list of commands used.
+See the included commands.txt file for a full list of commands used.

 ## Updating to newer versions
 First you will have to stop the server: